-Britain could have plain cigarette packets by 2015November 28th, 2013 in Health /
+Britain could have plain cigarette packets by 2015November 28, 2013 in Medicine & Health / Health

 Cigarettes could be sold in plain packets in Britain from 2015 after the government moved Thursday to revive a policy aimed at stopping young people from taking up smoking.